 The image above shows the Langset (4 refs) template.

 You can edit the cross section in this area by clicking the edit button at the side of the preview window.
-It is a better practice to edit the section in the Key sections area of the main dialog box of the extension.
+However, it is good practice to edit the section in the Key sections area of the main dialog box of the extension instead.

 At the footer, click OK to accept the selection, or Cancel to exit without saving.